-- Fever at or above 100 degrees Student should be fever free without fever-reducing medication for 24 hours before returning to school. - Vomiting Student should stay home until no vomiting has occurred for 24 hours. - Diarrhea Student should stay home until no diarrhea has occurred for 8 hours. - Strep Throat Student may return to school 24 hours after treatment with a prescription antibiotic begins and the student has been fever free for 24 hours without fever-reducing medications. - Pink Eye Generally, student may return to school 24 hours after treatment with a prescription antibiotic ointment or eye drop.
-However, please consult your child's physician because cases vary in severity. - Undiagnosed Rash Especially if accompanied by fever, discomfort and/or behavior change. - Head Lice Student may return to school after being treated with a lice treatment product, if no live lice are present.
+- COVID student is required to stay home and notify the school if the student has tested positive for COVID-19.
+The family will be given instructions regarding when the student may return to school.
+Notification of a student positive case must be reported to our school nurses.
+If the student has a pending COVID-19 PCR test, they are required to remain home until the results are back or until five days have passed.
+If a sibling of a child who has tested positive begins to exhibit COVID-like symptoms that sibling will then be required to stay at home for five days or until a negative test is presented. - Fever at or above 100 degrees Student should be fever free without fever reducing medication for 24 hours before returning to school. - Vomiting Student should stay home until no vomiting has occurred for 24 hours. - Diarrhea Student should stay home until no diarrhea has occurred for 24 hours. - Strep Throat Student may return to school 24 hours after treatment with a prescription antibiotic begins and the student has been fever free for 24 hours without fever-reducing medications. - Pink Eye Generally, student may return to school 24 hours after treatment with a prescription antibiotic ointment or eye drop.
+However, please consult your child's physician because cases vary in type and severity. - Undiagnosed Rash Especially if accompanied by fever, discomfort and/or behavior change.

+- Head Lice Student may return to school after being treated with a lice treatment product, if no live lice are present.
 Parent/guardian must provide proof of purchase of a lice treatment product. - Nasal Discharge that is thick, profuse or yellow/green. - Cough that is persistent enough to limit physical activity.